Breached password detection is a critical component of secure applications. Read the white paper

 Application JWT disabled

-Enabled Optional
+Enabled

 When enabled you may configure Application specific JWT configuration including signing keys, durations, etc.

-Lambda settings
+Lambda Settings

-The application specific lambda settings are available even if you choose not to enable application specific JWT configuration by leaving the Enable field off.
+The application specific lambda settings are available even if you choose not to enable additional application specific JWT configuration by leaving the Enable field off.

-Access token populate lambda Optional
+Access token populate lambda

 The lambda to be invoked during the generation of an Access Token (JWT) when a user authenticates against this Application.

-Id token populate lambda Optional
+Id token populate lambda

 The lambda to be invoked during the generation of an Id Token (JWT) when a user authenticates against this Application.